XMPieLab/XMPL-SDK/README.md

 #XMPL SDK
 Welcome to the XMPie XMPL SDK.

-This is the central resource for information about XMPL, XMPie's personalized URL library.
-Using this library you can easily build personalized webpages (PURLs) that are based on XMPie campaigns, with plain HTML tags.
+This is the central resource for information about XMPL, XMPie's language for personalizing URLs.
+Using this library you can easily build personalized webpages (PURLs) that are based on XMPie campaigns, with HTML tags.

 The technology is built on top of AngularJS and is implemented entirely with client (javascript) code, making it very easy to integrate into your existing website.
 It is also possible to integrate XMPL with your AngularJS application, and provide advanced functionality.